ericrovtar/ericrovtar.github.io/_posts/2014-06-27-the-strength-of-pain-(perception).md

 Pain isn’t something that can be out run.
 While none of us ever go looking for pain, it will still find us.

 You, like everyone else, have stories of pain from your past.
 You also have stories that have yet to be written, stories that will leave you in tears.
 You may try to avoid them.
-You may try to pretend they never happened, but they did.
+You may try to stay numb, but they will happen and you have a choice on how to respond to them when they do.

 The next time you find yourself in pain from loss or from having a bad day or from whatever, I hope you remember what Dr. Pierce has said because it will remind you of what’s on the other side of that struggle: